swiss-seismological-service/scdetect/README.md

   stream.
 The filter must be specified following the SeisComP's [filter grammar](https://www.seiscomp.de/doc/base/filter-grammar.html) syntax.
 Filtering may be disabled by means of explicitly defining the empty string i.e. `""`.
-By default, the filter associated with the template pick is applied.
+If no module default is configured, by default the filter associated with the *template pick* is applied.

 - `"templateFilter"`: A string defining the filter during the template waveform generation.
 If `"templateFilter"` is undefined, but `"filter"` is